 Kale microgreens are a great alternative to mature kale if you’re not a big fan of its usual bitter or rough texture.
 The microgreens have more a slightly bitter and mild taste much like spinach or broccoli.

 Kale is considered king when it comes to nutritious microgreens.
 It is counted as one of the most nutrient-dense food on earth.

-Some nutritious and health benefits of kale microgreens are that they are high in vitamins A, C, and K, great for skin, and are rich in protein.
+Some nutritious and health benefits of kale microgreens are that they are high in vitamins A, C, K1 and B6, great for skin, and are high in antioxidants.

 Kale is as well extremely low in calories and it makes it a great way to increase the nutrient content of your diet.